tari/taricorp.net/_posts/2016-01-17-web-history-warc.md

 ## Concluding

-It's now 17:00 on Sunday the 18th of January, and I've been working on this for approximately 25 of the last 32 hours (with short breaks for food and sleep).
-I might not call it "pleasant", but the feeling of hammering out a huge pile of code and information is good.
+I ended up spending the majority of a weekend hammering out most of this code, from about 11:00 on Saturday through about 18:00 on Sunday with only about an hour total for food-breaks and a too-much-yet-not-enough 6-hour pause to sleep.
+I might not call it pleasant, but it's a good feeling to build something like this successfully and before losing interest in it for an indeterminate amount of time.

 I have long-term plans regarding software to automate archiving tasks like this one, and that was where my work here started early on Saturday.
 I'd hope that